 - Add creamed corn, whole sweet corn and diced onions to mixture.
 Stir well.

-- Stir in half & half, garlic salt, and sugar.
-Mix together with beaten eggs.
+- Stir in half & half, garlic salt, ground cumin and sugar.
+Mix together and add beaten eggs.
+Stir well.

-- Bake casserole in skillet in 350 degree oven for 45 minutes until golden brown.
+- Bake casserole in 350 degree oven for 45 minutes until golden brown.